Close

 Insurable Interest

-• 6,385 Views | Updated on: Jun 17, 2025
+• 8,479 Views | Updated on: Mar 17, 2026

 What is Insurable Interest?

-Insurable interest refers to the legitimate stake a policyholder has in the insured person or property.
+Insurable interest in insurance refers to the legitimate stake a policyholder has in the insured person or property.
 This means the policyholder would experience a significant financial or emotional loss if the insured entity were damaged, destroyed, or deceased.
 What is insurable interest becomes particularly relevant when evaluating the validity of an insurance contract.

 In life insurance, insurable interest must exist between the policyholder and the insured individual.
 For example, family members or business partners share insurable interest because of their emotional and financial connections.
-Understanding what is insurable interest in life insurance can clarify the conditions under which this principle applies.

 Types of Insurable Interest in Life Insurance